urbanscratcher/project-todo/README.md

 ## Features

-- Auto-focus on input when Enter is pressed
+- **Auto-Focusing Input**: Automatically focuses the input field when the Enter key is pressed, streamlining the process of adding new items.
-- Delete option appears when hovering
-- List items can be dragged and dropped
+- **Hover Delete Option**: Displays a delete button when hovering over an item, allowing for easy removal of items from the list.
-  - If an item is dragged out of the drop zone, the original list is shown
+- **Drag and Drop Reordering**: Enables users to rearrange list items through drag and drop.
+If an item is dragged outside the designated drop zone, it returns to its original position.
-- Retrospective section appears when all tasks are marked as done
+- **Retrospective Section**: When all items are marked as done, a retrospective section appears, enabling users to review completed tasks.
-- Saved and loaded from localStorage
+- **Persistent Data**: Utilizes localStorage to save and load list data, ensuring that users' progress is maintained across sessions.

 ## Snapshots